-- Scisssors – You can never have too many pairs of scissors, I have paper cutting scissors, fabric scissors and strong scissors that can cut through plastic bottles and tin cans.
-Don’t let anyone use your fabric scissors for cuting anything other than material, especially paper as they blunt them.
+- Scissors – You can never have too many pairs of scissors, I have paper cutting scissors, fabric scissors and strong scissors that can cut through plastic bottles and tin cans.
+Don’t let anyone use your fabric scissors for cutting anything other than material, especially paper as they blunt them.

 - Paper cutting knife and mat.

 - Rotary cutter – great for cutting fabric and paper quickly.